linktimecloud/kubernetes-data-platform/docs/en/user-tutorials/import-from-rbdms-to-hive.md

 - hive-metastore
 - hive-server2
 - flink-kubernetes-operator
-- flink-session-cluster
+- flink-session-cluster (Note that Flink on Hive needs to be enabled)
-- streampark（optional.
-Note that Flink on Hive needs to be enabled.）
+- streampark (optional)
-- hue（optional）
+- hue (optional)

 Please install the above components in order.